Meet the Team

 I am from the Chicago area and graduated from The Ohio State University with a BS in Chemistry in 2017.
 Post-graduation I spent a year volunteering at a refugee resettlement agency in Denver, CO teaching workforce readiness classes.
 From 2018-2020 I was a postbac research fellow at the NIH in the lab of Dr. Ian Myles, where I studied the skin commensal bacterium Roseomonas mucosa and its role in atopic dermatitis.
 In 2021 I began my PhD in Microbiology at the University of Minnesota, and I am interested in microbial ecology, host-pathogen interactions, and co-culture models.

-LIKES: Hiking, fishing, camping, taquerias, Tottenham Hotspur FC
+LIKES: hiking, fishing, camping, taquerias, Tottenham Hotspur FC

-DISLIKES: Billionaires
+DISLIKES: billionaires

 Lab Technicians

-Alex Snell, BS
+Alex Snell, BS Bioinformatics and Computational Biology Master’s Program

 Undergrads